symopsio/examples/advanced/postgres_role_strategy/README.md

-# Postgres Lambda Strategy
+# PostgreSQL Role Strategy

-A starter template that implements a Postgres Sym Flow using an AWS Lambda to manage database user permissions.
+Manage access to an RDS PostgreSQL instance by temporarily assigning roles to existing database users.

 ## Tutorial